-4.7.4 Rural Water Standards
+3.7.4 Rural Water Standards

-No rural water standards were reported in the first regulatory period.
+No rural water service standards were reported in the first regulatory period.

 ESC rural performance reporting will be required for the first time from July 2007 onwards and will complement proposed National Water Commission expectations.
+The ESC has committed to developing a performance reporting framework consistent with the Nartional Water Commission framework.

-4.8 Changes in Legislative Obligations
+3.8 Changes in Legislative Obligations

 There were a number of significant changes to the regulatory framework that impacted on the delivery of the first Water Plan.

 These new obligations impacted on the deliverability of the program and costs beyond that anticipated when the first Water Plan and prices were determined.
 These are summarised as follows.